a close up of a computer screen with a triangle pattern

 6. The Philippines

-The Philippines excels in English proficiency and has massive talent pool depth with strong cost savings, but requires managing a 12-13 hour time difference—best for companies comfortable with async workflows or 24/7 operations.
+The deep talent pool offers significant cost savings but requires managing a 12-13-hour time difference.
+This option is best for companies comfortable with async workflows or 24/7 operations.

 7. Peru